Sam Claflin and Laura Haddock Expecting Baby No. 2

 Sam Claflin and Laura Haddock are expecting their second child.

-The Guardians of the Galaxy actress debuted her baby bump at the Birks Jewellery UK Launch Party at Canada House on Oct.
-16 in London, England.
+The Guardians of the Galaxy actress debuted her baby bump on Oct.
+16 at the Birks Jewellery U.K. Launch Party at Canada House in London, England.
 She wore a gorgeous, long-sleeved pink dress by Emilia Wickstead.
 She also wore her hair up and donned pretty hoop earrings.

 Haddock revealed her first pregnancy on the red carpet, too.
 Although she and her Hunger Games hubby didn't formally announce they were pregnant, a growing baby bump could be spotted underneath her off-white jewel-adorned dress at the London premiere of Mockingjay—Part 2.

-The Me Before You actor and his wife welcomed their first child back on Jan.
+The Me Before You actor and his wife welcomed their first child Jan.
 20, 2016—so the future siblings will be close in age!

-Both celebrities have had a successful acting career.
+Both celebrities have had successful acting careers.
 In addition to appearing in the Guardians of the Galaxy movies, Haddock was in Transformers: The Last Knight.
 Claflin also played Finnick Odair in three Hunger Games films and starred in Snow White and the Huntsman and The Huntsman: Winter's War.
-He also appeared in Pirates of the Caribbean on Stranger Tides.
+He also appeared in Pirates of the Caribbean: On Stranger Tides.

 But working in the entertainment industry isn't always as glamorous as it may seem.
 In a recent interview with The Sydney Morning Herald Claflin talked about some of insecurities he faced with his body throughout his career.